yeataro/TD-Components-Git-Template/README.md

 # TD-Components-Git-Template
-Create a Git repository template for TouchDesigner Components.
+A Git repository template for TouchDesigner Components.

+Mainly add the .gitignore file for TD, add the auto delete icon function and help module in the sample .toe.